vedala/jekyll-comments/README.md

 ## Look for pull request

 Look for pull request created by the comment server in your blog repository on `github.com`.
-The pull request will have the title "Comment Submission".
+The pull request will have the title "Comment submission".

 The pull request contains a new file which has the submitted comment data.
 If `awesome-blog` is the slug of the post where comment was submitted from, the file created will look like: